Circus offensive: History

 Following the end of the Battle of Britain RAF Fighter Command moved from defensive to offensive operations where they would engage German fighters on the other side of the Channel; the operational instructions were ready by December 1940.
+This was a result of the replacement of Hugh Dowding by the more aggressive Sholto Douglas as Air Officer Commanding-in-Chief of RAF Fighter Command.
+Douglas described his policy as "leaning forward into France" and it was enthusiastically supported by Trafford Leigh-Mallory who had replaced Keith Park as head of No. 11 Group RAF, whose command covered the South East of England.

 There would be two types of offensive operation: "Rhubarb" (initially called Mosquito), in which small patrols would cross under cover of cloudy conditions and engage any aircraft they found; and on clear weather days "Circus", in which several squadrons - possibly with a few bombers - would conduct sweeps of northern France.
 Circus came to mean an operation with bombers.

+The first circus offensive was on 11 January 1941 against Guînes with 114 Sqn of Blenheims, with nine squadrons of fighters.

-Rhubarb patrols began in December 1940; while the pilots were allowed to attack ground targets if any presented itself, their primary objective was to bring down German aircraft.
+Rhubarb patrols began by 66 Sqn on 20 December 1940, with two Spitfires over Le Touquet.
+While the pilots were allowed to attack ground targets if any presented itself, their primary objective was to bring down German aircraft.
 By mid-June 1941, Fighter Command had flown 149 Rhubarb patrols (336 sorties) claiming seven enemy aircraft brought down for loss of eight pilots on the British side.
 Circus operations with bombers began in January and eleven had been carried out by June, the targets including docks on the French coast and airfields.
 More than forty sweeps without bombers had been made in the same period.
 While Fighter Command's priority was the German fighters, Bomber Command concentrated on destroying the ground targets.
 At higher levels in the RAF it was felt that the effects on the war by damage that could be inflicted by the bombers would be minimal; the commanders of Bomber and Fighter Commands held a conference in which it was agreed that the purpose of a Circus was to force German fighters into combat in circumstances that favoured the British and to that end the bombers had to do enough damage that the Luftwaffe could not ignore the attacks.